List of Toy Story characters: Sunnyside toys

-Lotso most likely sees Woody and his friends alive on the side of the road, which makes him realize he has failed in preventing them from returning to their owner; however, due to his position, there was nothing he could do about it.
-Lotso was intended to be in the first film, but the technology to represent realistic fur was not available until Monsters, Inc. An early version of Lotso makes a brief appearance in the first film, and can be seen in the second film during the first Al's Toy Barn commercial.
-A Lotso bear also makes a cameo appearance in Pixar's film Up.

-Ned Beatty was nominated for an MTV Movie Award for Best Villain for his performance as Lotso, and IGN named Lotso the best villain of the summer of 2010.

 Ken

-Kenneth "Ken" Carlson (voiced by Michael Keaton) is a smooth-talking doll, who falls in love with Barbie at first sight.
+Kenneth "Ken" Carson (voiced by Michael Keaton) is a smooth-talking Ken doll, who falls in love with Barbie at first sight.
 He lives in Ken's Dreamhouse, a big yellow dollhouse with three stories, a large wardrobe room, and an elevator.
-His appearance is based on a real Mattel Ken doll from 1988 called Animal Lovin' Ken.
+His appearance is based on a real Mattel Ken doll from 1988, called Animal Lovin' Ken.

-Ken serves as one of the two secondary antagonists for most of the third film, but later reforms.
+Ken serves as one of the two secondary antagonists (alongside Big Baby) for most of the third film, but later reforms.
 He was originally one of Lotso's henchmen, which caused a temporary strain in his relationship with Barbie.
-He later turns on Lotso after understanding of his true nature and encourages Lotso's crew to do the same.
-After Lotso's defeat, he and Barbie renew their relationship and become the new leaders of Sunnyside's toy population, keeping in touch with Bonnie's toys through letters sent home in Bonnie's backpack.
+He later turns on Lotso after understanding his true nature and encourages Lotso's crew to do the same.
+After Lotso's defeat, he and Barbie renew their relationship and become the new leaders of Sunnyside's toy population, keeping in touch with Bonnie's toys by sending letters home in Bonnie's backpack.
 He and Barbie later come to visit Bonnie's House in Hawaiian Vacation.